- Likely to be a fully fledged road vehicle, as opposed to hardware or software sold to third-party carmakers

 Apple's tentatively-named Apple Car project has been the subject of more rumors than the Loch Ness Monster in recent years, and even as we move into 2023, concrete details surrounding the company's vehicular vision are few and far between.

-Reports of trade deals, industry partnerships and vehicle specs have swirled ever since mutterings of an Apple-produced car began several years ago, and the tech company – known for its preference for tight-lipped operations – has often been quick to dispel false information as quickly as it gains traction.
+Reports of trade deals, industry partnerships and vehicle specs have swirled ever since mutterings of an Apple-produced car began several years ago, and the tech company – known for its penchant for keeping plans under wraps – has often been quick to dispel false information as quickly as it gains traction.

-In this guide, we walk you through all the latest Apple Car news, rumors, leaks and updates available to us right now, as well as what we expect to see when Silicon Valley's most anticipated vehicular project does eventually arrive on our roads.
+In this guide, we walk you through all the latest Apple Car news, rumors, leaks and updates available to us right now, as well as what we expect to see when Silicon Valley's most anticipated vehicular project does eventually hit the road.

 Cut to the chase

 - What is it?
-Apple's long-rumored car, which could be self-driving
+Apple's long-rumored car, which could be partially self-driving

 - What will it cost?
-Unclear right now, but expect a premium price tag
+Apple is reportedly aiming for a sub-$100,000 price point